haveanicedaymydear/Assistant-Autogen/instructions/writer_guidance_s1.md

 ## Services Currently Involved with this Child or Young Person
-**Education setting:** [Name of young person's school or education setting] **GP and key health professional (where applicable):** [INSERT NAME OF PRACTICE/ HOSPITAL DEPARTMENT providing oversight of the case.
+**Education setting:** [Name of young person's school or education setting] **GP and key health professional (where applicable):** [Name of GP Practice/ Hospital Department providing oversight of the case, if known.
 Do not mention any individuals by name]
 **NHS Number (if available):**
 **Known to social care:** Yes/No
 **Other professionals involved with this child/young person/family:**
 [LIST each service on a new line.
-Do not include named individuals, but only service/department names] **Currently a looked after child:** Yes/No
+Do not include named individuals, only service/department names] **Currently a looked after child:** Yes/No
 **Has been a looked after child:** Yes/No
 **Is there a one page profile received (append):** Yes/No